 Board a Bus to the Litchfield Hills

-Peter Pan Bus Lines travels from New York’s Port Authority to the beautiful town of Canaan in northwestern Connecticut, where you can visit Falls Village, and hike the trails, see waterfalls and more.
+Peter Pan Bus Lines travel from New York’s Port Authority to the beautiful town of Canaan in northwestern Connecticut, where you can visit Falls Village, and hike the trails, see waterfalls and more.

 Learn More about Public Transportation to CT